2105Pega/WilsonProject0/README.md

 -----Welcome!
 1. Show actions.
   if Customer: Withdraw, Deposit,Transfers
-   If Employee: View details
+   If Employee: main.View details
-   If Bank admin: View and edit
+   If Bank admin: main.View and edit